ChainSafe/protocol/index.md

 evolving field that plays a critical role in developing and adopting blockchain technology.

-Protocol engineering is an important field that is critical in enabling communication and data exchange in distributed systems.
+### Protocols at ChainSafe

 Currently, we are active in the Ethereum, Filecoin, and Polkadot ecosystems.
-The following libraries we maintain are the cornerstones of ChainSafe Protocol.
+The following libraries we maintain are the cornerstones of **ChainSafe Protocol**.

 * **[Lodestar](https://lodestar.chainsafe.io) - an Ethereum consensus-layer
   client (TypeScript):** Lodestar is a software that implements the Ethereum